ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 ---
 layout: default
-title: Synthetic Summit 2025.
-We Have a Win to World
+title: Synthetic Summit
 show_nav: false
 show_footer: false
 ---

-## Computer Lars' curatorial frame for the Synthetic Summit 2025: “We Have a Win to World”
+## Synthetic Summit 2025: “We Have a Win to World”

-In Spring 2025, the inaugural *Synthetic Summit* is hosted by the art space *Kunsthal Aarhus*—the summit is an exhibition-event curated by the *Computer Lars*-collective from Denmark.
+In Spring 2025, the inaugural *Synthetic Summit* is hosted by the art space *Kunsthal Aarhus*.
+The Synthetic Summit is an exhibition-event curated by the *Computer Lars*-collective from Denmark:

 <div style="text-align: center;">
   <img src="../images/image2.png" style="max-width: 40%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">